gsuuon/ad-llama/readme.md

 `oneOf` is for strings - each sample has logits modified depending on the tokens which are still relevant given the already sampled tokens.
 For example, if we have `oneOf(['ranger', 'wizard'])` and we've already sampled 'w', the only next relevant tokens would be from 'izard'.
 If you want `oneOf` to stop at one of the choices, include the stop character (by default the next character after the expression), eg: `oneOf(['ranger"', 'wizard"'])`.

+Even though `reject(oneOf(['ranger', 'wizard']))` will never make it past the first token for either of the strings, giving the entire string still lets you target the correct tokens for completing those specific strings.

 #### Validation
 You can provide an expression validation function with a retry count.
-If validation fails, that expression will be attempted again up to retry times.
-You can also transform the result of the expression generation.
+If validation fails, that expression will be attempted again up to retry times, after which whatever was generated is taken.
+You can also transform the result of the expression generation (this happens whether validation passes or not).

 ```typescript
 validate?: {